moksh-garg/moksh-garg.github.io/index.md

    <li>17/12/2021: <a href="https://forms.iimk.ac.in/research/wmc2021/docs/wmc21_conference_proceedings.pdf">“The Interplay between Corporate Sustainability and Organizational Willingness and Ability: Evidence from India”</a> (IIM World Management Conference 2022)</li>
 </ul>
 </details>

 * * *

-# Projects

-The projects I’m currently working on include:
-+ my cumulative dissertation on need-based distributive justice
-+ an empirical study on need-based distributive justice (jointly with Jan Romann, Mark Siebel, and Stefan Traub)
-+ an empirical study on causality (jointly with Stephan Kornmesser)
-+ an edited volume on paradoxes (to be published with mentis; jointly with Gregor Damschen and Mark Siebel)
-+ an edited volume on experimental philosophy (to be published with Walter de Gruyter; jointly with Stephan Kornmesser)
-+ an introduction to experimental philosophy (to be published with Springer and J. B. Metzler; jointly with Stephan Kornmesser)
-+ the next volume of the _Oldenburger Jahrbuch für Philosophie_ (to be published with BIS-Verlag)

-* * *